Braundo/kubernetes-guide/docs/misc/backup-restore.md

 etcdctl snapshot restore /opt/snapshot-pre-boot.db --data-dir /var/lib/etcd-from-backup
 ```
 3. **Update the etcd Pod Specification:**
 Modify the etcd manifest to use the new data directory.
-This usually involves editing the etcd pod definition in the Kubernetes manifests directory:
+This usually involves editing the etcd Pod definition in the Kubernetes manifests directory:
 ```bash
 vi /etc/kubernetes/manifests/etcd.yaml
 # Change the data directory to /var/lib/etcd-from-backup